themesgrove/widgetkit/README.txt

 == Changelog ==

+= 2.3.5 =
+New – Search Element.
+New – Site Social Element.
+Update - Add Responsive config for Content Carousel Element.

 = 2.3.4 =
 Fix – Fix button markup if there is no button text for slider content widget.